matteo-gildone/go-life-sim/README.md

 - [ ] Make file
 - [ ] Dispatcher package
 - [ ] Auto register commands in the init function
-- [ ] All commands print something but nothing is created (no real implementation)
+- [ ] All commands output correct messages but no real implementation

 ##  Commands